meaganrossi/City_Employee_Compensation_Analysis/README.md

 <img src="_Images/QQ.png" width ="500">

 ## Data Cleaning
-Columns that were irrelevant to predicting base salary, overly correlated with base salary or containted a high level of variability were dropped from the dataset.
+Columns that were irrelevant to predicting base salary, overly correlated with base salary or contained a high level of variability were dropped from the dataset.
 - Last Name
 - First Name
 - Mid Init